Hilliard technology recycler

 Tax incentives could lure e-Cycle to New Albany

-Hilliard-based e-Cycle could move its headquarters and distribution center to New Albany.
+Hilliard-based e-Cycle is considering moving its headquarters and distribution center to New Albany.

 Company co-founder Tonia Irion said e-Cycle is expanding and needs more space.

 "We have a wonderful working relationship with both communities," Irion said.
 "We're excited about our growth and the ability to add jobs to the central Ohio community."